jgoncalvesjr/polysearch/README.md

 - **Hard**: Three Languages
 - **Expert**: Five Languages

 In the game setup, you may also choose the duration of your game.
-If you just want to chill and don't be bothered by a timer, you may set the timer to zero.
+If you just want to chill and not be bothered by a timer, you may set the timer to zero.

 ![PolySearch single player setup](https://github.com/jgoncalvesjr/polysearch/blob/docs/readme/docs/polysearch_single_player_settings.png)